-Well, Gentle Reader, I have been getting some of my first book reviews in email and online.
+Well, Gentle Reader, Soulless has been getting some of its first reviews in email and online.
 Some of these are from libraries, some from bloggers, and some from brick & mortar independents.
 These are the folks who got the first round of ARCs or picked one up at BEA.

 With this book, my main worry was that I had my fingers in too many pies.
 I was concerned I might have the equivalent of a dinner party full of picky eaters, and serving up a meal with too many exoteric components.

-Not only am I grateful for the reviews, but I am grateful that by writing them you reviewers are sharing with me a little bit of yourself, which is a remarkable gift indeed.
+Not only am I grateful for the reviews, that you took time to write one, no matter what it says, but I’m grateful that by writing them, you reviewers are sharing with me a little bit of yourself and your own taste, which is a remarkable gift indeed.

 Gail’s Daily Dose

 “I got to thinking about the point in every freelancer’s life where he has to decide whether he wants to A, have a social life, and do art in his spare time, or B, do art, and have a social life in his spare time.